 Villa Lagoon Tile is very proud to have been chosen to reproduce a cement tile for an important California landmark.
-This is a complex that has been locked in controversy for 20 years and the City of Los Angeles is now moving forward to complete a municipal educational facility, The Central Learning Center, on this prominent city property.
-So much had gone into the final decisions on what to do with this property and so many people were involved, it was very important to get approvals all along the way and to be sure the original tiles were reproduced as accurately as possible.
+The former Ambassador Hotel has been locked in controversy for 20 years and the City of Los Angeles is now moving forward to complete a municipal educational facility, The Central Learning Center, on this prominent city property.
+So much had gone into the final decisions on what to do with this property and so many people were involved, it was very important to get approvals all along the way and to be sure the original cement tiles were reproduced as accurately as possible.
 See the video of how they are made below.

 Spring 2010 Installation Photos:

 These are our finished reproductions of the original Cuban tiles.
 Our cleints said they looked too new.
 We told them that the originals had 80 years of weather, wear and tear.
-We could try to help them do a fauz ageing treatment but it is very likely that this is what their tiles originally looked like.
+We could try to help them do a faux aging treatment but it is very likely that this is what their tiles originally looked like.

 The Central Learning Center campus will also feature a new public park along Wilshire Boulevard honoring Robert F. Kennedy who was shot and killed at the Ambassador Hotel originally on this site.